-The Tri-focal Model of Care advances existing models as it takes account of Australian regulatory requirements in relation to the Aged Care Accreditation Standards1 and the Aged Care Funding Instrument2.
+The Tri-focal Model of Care advances existing models.
+In particular, it takes account of Australian regulatory requirements in relation to the Aged Care Accreditation Standards1 and the Aged Care Funding Instrument2.
 Emphasis is placed on sustaining culture change.

 Tri-focal Model of Care: Teaching and Research Aged Care Services

-The Tri-focal Model of Care: Teaching and Research Aged Care Services project has been funded through the DoHA Teaching and Research Aged Care Services (TRACS) - Aged Care Workforce Fund.
-It involves the implementation of the Tri-focal Model of Care education program in five residential aged care facilities within three health care organisations (Cabrini, Southern and Western District Health Services) located in metropolitan and rural Victoria.
+The Tri-focal Model of Care: Teaching and Research Aged Care Services project has been funded through the DoHA Teaching and Research Aged Care Services (TRACS) - Aged Care Workforce Fund (now available from https://www.dss.gov.au/our-responsibilities/ageing-and-aged-care/tools-and-resources/aged-care-workforce-fund/teaching-and-research-aged-care-services-tracs) .
+It involves the implementation of the Tri-focal Model of Care education program in five residential aged care facilities within three health care organisations (Cabrini, Monash Health and Western District Health Services) located in metropolitan and rural Victoria.

 CIEAC researchers and teaching personnel are working in collaboration with consortium members to implement the Tri-focal Model of Care education program with the existing workforce in participating residential aged care facilities.